inmanta/inmanta-core/docs/language.rst

 -----------------------

 Transformation plug-ins provide an interface to define a transformation in Python.
-Plugins are exposed in the Impera language as function calls, such as the template function call.
+Plugins are exposed in the Inmanta language as function calls, such as the template function call.
 A template accepts parameters and returns a value that it computed out of the variables.

-Impera has a list of built-in plug-ins that are accessible without a namespace.
+Inmanta has a list of built-in plug-ins that are accessible without a namespace.
 Each module that is included can also provide plug-ins.
 These plug-ins are accessible within the namespace of the module.
-Each of the Impera native plug-ins and the plug-ins provided by modules are also registered as filters in the Jinja2 template engine.
+Each of the Inmanta native plug-ins and the plug-ins provided by modules are also registered as filters in the Jinja2 template engine.
 Additionally plug-ins can also be called from within expressions such as those used for constraining literal types.
 The validation expression will in that case be reduced to a transformation of the value that needs to be validated to a boolean value.